Quality relationships take work.

 Give Away That Which You Need

 Sometimes we have need of encouragement, a hug, some quality time (or whatever!), and feel frustrated, let down, or even angry that our primary relationships are not adequately meeting these needs we have.
 We may feel that everyone is too busy with their own lives or a family member doesn’t like us… we tell ourselves many stories.
-Rather than moping or ranting or feeling rejected, we can step out and give away that which we need ourselves.
+Rather than moping or ranting or feeling rejected, we can step out and give away that which we ourselves need.

 Look for ways to offer genuine encouragement to others, to be a kind and compassionate friend yourself, to set aside your own desires for a moment and truly listen to what others are saying.
 If you feel disconnected from a family member, send her a text; if you need more healthy touch from your spouse – reach out and offer a massage; if you feel distant from your son, enter into his world by playing a game he loves or talking about the newest graphic novel he’s excited about.
 And, PLEASE, actually communicate your desires (when you are calm and without judgment or blame); no one can read your mind!